mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 - LSTM (long short term memory) process elements in a sequence in order and are capable of remembering patterns that they have seen earlier in the sequence.
 - GAN (generative adversarial networks) models comprise two different and competing neural models, the generator and the discriminator.
 GANs are often trained on input images (although in my work I have applied GANs to two-dimensional numeric spreadsheet data).
 The generator model takes as input a "latent input vector" (this is just a vector of specific size with random values) and generates a random output image.
 The weights of the generator model are trained to produce random images that are similar to how training images look.
 The discriminator model is trained to recognize if an arbitrary output image is original training data or an image created by the generator model.
 The generator and discriminator models are trained together.

 The core functionality of libraries like TensorFlow are written in C++ and take advantage or special hardware like GPUs, custom ASICs, and devices like Google's TPUs.
-Most people who work with deep learning models don't need to even be aware of the low level optimizations used to make training and using deep learning models more efficient.
+Most people who work with Deep Learning models don't need to even be aware of the low level optimizations used to make training and using Deep Learning models more efficient.
 That said, in the following section I am going to show you how simple neural networks are trained and used.

 ## Simple Multi-layer Perceptron Neural Networks